stoeps13/connections-doc/source/admin/install/r_Orient_Me_setup_pers_vols.md

 3. Create a Kubernetes persistent volume using option a \(HostPath\) or b \(NFS\):
     1. Create a persistent volume on HostPath:

+        !!! note
-        **Note:** Use for evaluation purpose only.
+    Use for evaluation purpose only.
 HostPath must be used only for test in a ICp single-node installation.
 It will not work if you have a cluster.

         ```
         sudo /usr/local/bin/kubectl create -f fullPVs_HostPath.yml
         ```

+        !!! note
-        **Note:** You can find a sample fullPVs\_HostPath.yml in the install ZIP file at the following extracted location: <extractedFolder\>/microservices/hybridcloud/doc/samples/
+    You can find a sample fullPVs\_HostPath.yml in the install ZIP file at the following extracted location: <extractedFolder\>/microservices/hybridcloud/doc/samples/

     2. Create a persistent volume on NFS: The following steps assume that you are in a IPv4 environment, and that all persistent volumes will be created on the Master node.
         1. Replace the string \_\_\_NFS\_SERVER\_IP\_\_\_ in the fullPVs\_NFS.yml file with the IP address of the NFS server, by running the following command: